nicorithner/adopt_dont_shop_mod_2/README.md

 When I click the link
 I should be taken to that shelters edit page where I can update its information just like in User Story 5
 ```
+- [] test
+  When visiting the shelters index page
+  - [] Can see link "edit" next to *each* shelter's name
+  - [] Clicking "Edit" routes to edit page
 ```
 - [] done